 - Complete your email draft and hit Save.

-2. They will select a preferred date for the meeting.
+2. The Person will select a date for the meeting.
 Available dates will be in black with blue dots below the date that represent the number of meeting slots that are available.
 Unavailable dates will be grayed out.

-3. After a date is clicked, any available time slots will appear to the right of the calendar.
+3. After the choose a date, any available time slots will appear to the right of the calendar.
 Select a time slot.

 4. Click Next.